11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 "Since after the breakup, I can't stop thinking about my ex-boyfriend... what he's thinking, doing, who he is with, it goes on and on!”

-"The preoccupation for her is relentless, one repeated image I keep having is how she'll be the person I wanted with her new boyfriend, it's killing me.”
+"The preoccupation for her is relentless.
+One repeated image I keep having is how she'll be the person I wanted with her new boyfriend.
+It's killing me.”

 * These are just a few quotes shared from a few of my online recovery clients who've struggled with being obsessed with a lover or ex-lover.
 They regained their freedom-- and so can YOU...
 And I'll show you how.